citp/privacy-policy-historical/k/kl/kli/klienwachter.com.md

 Canada
 V3C 6N3**

-We can be reached via e-mail at [ http://klienwachter.com/feedback.htm](http://www.klienwachter.com/contact.htm)
+We can be reached via e-mail at [ http://klienwachter.com/contact.htm](http://www.klienwachter.com/contact.htm)
-or you can reach us by telephone at [ http://klienwachter.com/feedback.htm](http://www.klienwachter.com/contact.htm)

 For each visitor to our Web page, our Web server automatically recognizes the consumer's domain name and e-mail address (where possible).